ezeslucky/deployit/CONTRIBUTING.md

 # Contributing

-Hey, thanks for your interest in contributing to Dokploy!
+Hey, thanks for your interest in contributing to Deployit!
 We appreciate your help and taking your time to contribute.

 Before you start, please first discuss the feature/bug you want to add with the owners and comunity via github issues.